MicrosoftLearning/mslearn-knowledge-mining/Instructions/Exercises/02-search-skills.md

     - **Template details**:
         - **Function name**: wordcount
         - **Authorization level**: Function

+    > **Note**: If you receive a Creating Function error, please refresh the page and the resource should have been created as expected.

 4. Wait for the *wordcount* function to be created.
 Then in its page, select the **Code + Test** tab.
 5. Replace the default function code with the following code: